YourOnly-One/content/snoworld/en-ph/blog/reviews/2021/20210117-lovestruck-in-the-city-2020.md

   linkrel="noopener external nofollow"

   title="Lovestruck in the City (2020)"
-  caption="(left to right) 《So Ju Yeon》, 《Ryu Kyung Soo》, 《Kim Ji Won》" alt="Lovestruck in the City (2020) (left to right) 《So Ju Yeon》, 《Ryu Kyung Soo》, 《Kim Ji Won》"
+  caption="(left to right) «So Ju Yeon», «Ryu Kyung Soo», «Kim Ji Won»" alt="Lovestruck in the City (2020) (left to right) «So Ju Yeon», «Ryu Kyung Soo», «Kim Ji Won»"

   attribalign=""